-Giving us a specific instruction may prevent us from taking the steps that we have designed and implemented in this Selection and order Execution Policy to obtain the best possible result for the execution of your order relating to the elements covered by the specific instruction.
-Where you have given us a specific instruction, we will execute the order in accordance with that specific instruction:
+Having a specific instruction on an order may prevent us from taking the steps that we have designed and implemented in this Selection and order Execution Policy to obtain the best possible result for the execution of the order.

+Where given a specific instruction, we will, in a reasonable effort basis, execute the order in accordance with that specific instruction:

-- If a specific instruction relates only to a part of your order, we will retain a best execution obligation in respect of the remaining aspects of the order. - If your specific instruction relates to all aspects of your order, our best execution obligation will not apply.
+- If a specific instruction relates only to a part of an order, we will retain a best execution obligation in respect of the remaining aspects of the order. - If a specific instruction relates to all aspects of an order, our best execution obligation will not apply.

-Where we transmit your order to a counterparty for execution, we will also transmit any specific instruction provided by you.
-In certain situations, it may transpire that it is not possible for us to execute your order following your specific instruction.
-In that case, we will contact you.
+Where we transmit an order to a counterparty for execution, we will also transmit the specific instruction.
+In certain situations, it may transpire that it is not possible for us to execute an order following the specific instruction.
+In that case, we will contact the client.